bram2w/baserow/docs/plugins/field-type.md

 # Field type

 A field is an abstraction that defines how table data is stored per column.
-More information can be found on found on the
+More information can be found on the
 [database plugin page](../getting-started/database-plugin.md).
 This is a tutorial about how to create your own custom table field type for Baserow via a plugin.
-We are going to create a not working hello world integer field.
+We are going to create a integer field which displays as "hello world".
 Of course a number field with the more features already exists, this is just for example purposes.
 In the end the user can create an integer field that only shows a hello world message.
 We expect that you are using the [plugin boilerplate](./boilerplate.md).

 ## Backend

 We are going to start by creating an `IntegerField` model that extends the `Field` model.
 It will have a property to indicate if a negative number is allowed which can be set for each field that is created.
 Add/modify the following files.

 plugins/my_baserow_plugin/backend/src/my_baserow_plugin/models.py
 ```python